Everything You Need to Know About ETIAS

 When does the ETIAS go into effect?

-You will be required to apply for the ETIAS for any travel planned within the Schengen Zone after January 2021.
+You will be required to submit an ETIAS application for any travel planned within the Schengen Zone after January 2021.

 What are the ETIAS countries?